Homepage

 Serious accident in Yateras: Man injured after falling from a palm tree

 Impossible Christmas!
-That's how the prices of rice, chicken, and pork are in Cuban markets
+That's how high the prices of rice, chicken, and pork are in Cuban markets

-Lack of teachers forces a secondary school in Camagüey to publicly offer teaching positions
+Lack of teachers forces a secondary school in Camagüey to publicly advertise teaching positions